GluuFederation/docs-de-prod/docs/source/reference/nginx.md

 - Dynamically updating the `upstream` directive to point to available oxAuth/oxTrust/oxShibboleth/oxPassport containers
 - Restarting the NGINX process when its configuration is changed (without restarting the container)

 Note the following points:
 - This container relies on Consul
 - Kubernetes deployment can omit this container and use NGINX Ingress instead

+## Version

+Latest stable version for Gluu Server Docker Edition v3.1.5 is `gluufederation/nginx:3.1.5_01`.

 ## Environment Variables